mubbie/stacksmith/README.md

 If you run into trouble adding `stacksmith` to your path, [here's](https://specifications.freedesktop.org/basedir-spec/latest/) an excellent and helpful article recommended by my friend [Osaro](https://github.com/osaroadade) 🙂

+You might also have to make the script executable after adding it to your path.

 ---

 ## ⚙️ Usage